Prep Athletes of the Week: Breck/Blake's Andrew Colgan progressed from heart procedure to championship

 "I would have to get out of the pool for 15 minutes and get my heart rate down," Colgan said.
 "It would happen three to four times a week."

-It didn't prevent Colgan from becoming an integral part of the Breck/Blake lineup the past four years.
+It didn't prevent Colgan, who is headed to Colorado College, from becoming an integral part of the Breck/Blake lineup the past four years.

 "It's like family.
 We are all really close and come together from two different schools.
 We are truly a brotherhood," Colgan said.
 "Being a part of this team the last four years has been something really special."